Authenticate Git With SSH

 Preparation

-1. first check your ~/.ssh directory if it already contains files. files in the ~/.ssh directory usually contain: - id_rsa - id_rsa.pub if it already exists you can skip these steps and go to point copy the key to github
+~/.sshdirectory if it already contains files. files in the ~/.ssh directory usually contain: - id_rsa - id_rsa.pub if it already exists you can skip these steps and go to point copy the key to github - install the necessary packages, because I use archlinux so I typed this:

 sudo pacman -S git openssh